d-bl/GroundForge/docs/help/Change-tiles.md

     Your browser does not support an inline <a href="images/brick-to-overlap-animation.mp4">video</a>.
 </video>

+The video above shows what happens with the diagram when following the steps numbered in the image below.
-An explanation of the silent video follows after introducing properties of the pattern.
+Descriptions of the steps follow after introducing properties of the pattern.

-First the order of typing text and clicking buttons as shown in the video.
-The video shows what happens in the diagram with each action.
-In the video the "tile layout" panel wrapped to the next line due to a smaller browser window.

 ![](images/brick-to-overlap-order.png)